paulasamir16/Fortify/DAST.md

 <br/>

 ### Install Webinspect
-+ Right click on webinspect exe/msi to install, click next next
++ Right click on webinspect exe/msi to install, click Next, Next
 + Connect to DB Server with create new db and choose SQL Auth
 + Connect to LIM to activate webinspect or activate it directly
 + Configure and start the WebInspect REST API